 The largest megayacht made in The Netherlands wrapped up several days of sea trials last week.
 All that’s left for Jubilee, coming in at 361 feet (110.1 meters) and 4,523 gross tons, is to sell.

-The current owner of Jubilee decided to list her last month, while still wrapping up work at Oceanco.
+The original owner of Jubilee died, so the yacht went up for sale last month, while still wrapping up work at Oceanco.
 Though her brokerage page on Burgess’ website states “price on application,” one Dutch newspaper avows it’s €275 million.
 Whatever her real asking price, Jubilee has a lot going for her.
 And by “a lot,” we mean six decks for 30 guests, plus 45 crew.
 One entire deck is just for the owners, too.
 It includes a private massage room and a cabin for a personal assistant.